oVirt/ovirt-site/source/feature/migration-enhancements.html.md

         -   **migrationProgressTimeout**: a hard limit of migration progress (the timeout after which VDSM aborts migration even no other commands from engine arrives.
 This acts as a hard limit which will abort the migration in case the connection between engine and VDSM is lost for a long time so the engine policies will not apply).
 Optional argument, default: migration_progress_timeout from conf
         -   **downtime**: initial downtime.
 Optional argument, default: DowntimeThread.
 Its meaning is that when this value is set explicitly, the downtime thread is disabled and the engine wishes to take care of the downtime adjustments
         -   **stallingLimit**: initial value (if the migration will be stalling for this amount of time, VDSM will send an event to which the engine will listen to).
 Optional argument, default: 0 (e.g. disabled)
-        -   **maxBandwidth**: the maximal bandwidth which can be used by migrations
+        -   **maxBandwidth**: the maximal bandwidth which can be used by migrations.
+Optional argument, default migration_max_bandwidth from conf

 <!-- -->